 Difference Between Primary Key vs Foreign Key

-Both the primary key and foreign key are used in the relational database management systems (RDBMS), where primary key is a uniquely identified field that can be used as a reference for relating the tables in the database system.
-On the other hand, Foreign key is not a unique field and it is used to connect with the primary key of some other table inside the same database.
-Unlike primary key, a foreign key field can hold NULL values in it.
+Both the primary key and foreign key are used in the relational database management systems (RDBMS), where the primary key is a uniquely identified field that can be used as a reference for relating the tables in the database system.
+On the other hand, the Foreign key is not a unique field, and it is used to connect with the primary key of some other table inside the same database.
+Unlike a primary key, a foreign key field can hold NULL values in it.

 Head to Head Comparison between Primary Key vs Foreign Key (Infographics)